Logicaliber/dnd-combat-console/README.md

 # Once it has completed all of its start up tasks (the last log should read "database system is ready to accept connections"), run:
 npm run db:migrate
 npm run db:seed

+# To connect to the database from the command line and review it's contents:
+psql -h localhost -d dnd -p 5432 -U dndapp
+# password:
+dndapppass
+# To list all tables:
+\d
+# Type normal sql queries to look around, e.g.
+SELECT * FROM "CreatureTypes";